cryptotyga/fhenix-wallet-guide/README.md

 The small plastic clip that plugs into the speaker's motherboard should be precisely molded with no rough plastic edges (burrs).
 Print Quality: The text, barcodes, and regulatory icons (like CE or RoHS) should be razor-sharp.
 Counterfeits often feature blurry text, faded ink, or slight spelling errors.
 Realistic Capacity: A genuine Xtreme 3 battery is rated at 5200mAh (or sometimes 5000mAh) and 7.2V / 7.4V.
+f a label or listing boasts a massive capacity like 6800mAh, 10,000mAh, or 12,000mAh, it is 100% fake.
++1